ABC Host Families provide a “home away from home” for each of the ABC scholars. This special relationship is a unique part of being an ABC scholar.

 Matthew and Derrell Mason are no strangers to ABC.
 They were host family to Monei (WHS 2015, Dickinson 2019) and college coaches to Issaka (WHS 2010, Lehigh 2015).
 The Masons feel that they have received so much more than they have given as Monei’s host family.
 “Monei became part of our family so quickly and seamlessly, we can’t remember when she wasn’t here with us.”
 Like other host families, the Masons feel it has been one of the most enriching experiences of their lives here in Wilton.

-Alan and Nicola Davies are originally from the UK but have lived in Wilton for 10 years now.
-They, together with their two young sons – Teddy and Oliver, are host family for Aqueelah (WHS 2017).
+Alan and Nicola Davies are originally from the UK but have lived in Wilton for many years now.
+They, together with their two sons – Teddy and Oliver, were host family for Aqueelah (WHS 2017).
 Alan and Nicola are both active in the local community – Alan is a cub scout leader and Nicola is heavily involved with the PTA at her children’s schools.
 “Getting involved in ABC was a natural extension of what we believe in – community and the transformative power of a good education.
 We were very happy to welcome an ABC scholar into our home.
-It’s such a two way experience; Aqueelah gets to hang out and just be a kid watching TV and sleeping in, and we get to view Wilton and its schools through Aqueelah’s eyes.
-We are certainly getting to know the American High School experience that we were never a part of ourselves.”
+It’s such a two way experience; Aqueelah got to hang out and just be a kid watching TV and sleeping in, and we got to view Wilton and its schools through Aqueelah’s eyes.
+We certainly got to know the American High School experience that we were never a part of ourselves.”